-Based on our newly created 3 year inquiry learning cycle, resources are reviewed and new / relevant resources are purchased to deliver inquiry learning.
-Through the use of goals and next steps on HERO.
-HERO goals will include learning links / flipped resources to support teaching and learning in our Inquiry Learning Curriculum.
-Bex Langton contracted to advise on localised curriculum and to aid in the review of documentation, the consulting of our community and to template a 3year cycle for inquiry.
-Work alongside and consider the NZ Curriculum refresh alongside our curriculum areas, hubs and progressions.
+Based on our 3 year inquiry learning cycle, resources are reviewed and new / relevant resources are purchased to deliver inquiry learning.
+Bex Langton contracted to advise on localised curriculum and to aid in the review of documentation, the consulting of our community and to template a 3 year cycle for inquiry. -- -- ---

+Work alongside and consider the Te Mātaiaho/ Refreshed NZ Curriculum for all our curriculum areas, hubs and progressions.
 Potential refresh of curriculum delivery statements.
 Localised Curriculum leads to unpack, develop and collate learning progressions for each term's inquiry.
-These will be loaded to HERO and will be developed over the next two years.
-This will lead to live reporting and students providing evidence against our progressions on HERO.
-Lane Clark pedagogy to continue to direct our inquiry learning methodology alongside the 3 year cycle created inline with our localised curriculum.
+These will be loaded to HERO and will be developed over the next year.
+This will continue to lead to live reporting and students providing evidence against our progressions on HERO.
 Continue to implement / refine our graduate profile that underpins all aspects of school life and to enhance engagement and achievement.
 Teachers released 2 days per term to forward map resources and planning according to our three year inquiry cycle.
-Year 1 cycle is complete.
-We now need to map out the next two years of the cycle.
+Year 1 and 2 cycles are complete.
+We now need to map out the last year of the cycle.